 Your high blood pressure doesn’t hold you back from having sex or masturbating.
 However, hypertension can cause damage to inner walls of your arteries and alter blood circulation patterns in the body, hampering or reducing blood flow to the genital region.6 This can affect how quickly or how much you can arouse yourself, putting a spanner in the works when you are masturbating.7

-Many women with high blood pressure experience a dip in libido or sex drive.
-This may cause you to have less interest in masturbation or sex and can leave you more fatigued.8
+Many women with high blood pressure experience a dip in libido or

 In men, high blood pressure may also cause reduced blood flow to the penis, making it difficult to attain or sustain an erection while masturbating or during sexual intercourse.
 If you have erectile dysfunction as a result of your hypertension, you can still go ahead and pleasure yourself – but be prepared that it may not always yield the results you want.
 You will need to treat the high blood pressure to improve blood flow to the pelvic region and penis.9